olunov/enhanced_button_link/README.txt

 INTRODUCTION
 ------------

-Enhanced Button Link module contains:

- - Enhanced Button Link Widget for adding Bootstrap options to link.

- - Enhanced Button Link Formatter for rendering a link as a Bootstrap button.

-This module is in active development for now, it is not recommended to use it on a production site.
+This module enhances core link field widget and formatter in order to render a link as a bootstrap button.
+It has ability to configure style, size, status (if disabled) and target.

  - For a full description of the module visit: https://www.drupal.org/project/enhanced_button_link